Death anxiety: Existential theories

-The existential approach, with theorists such as Rollo May and Viktor Frankl, views an individual's personality as being governed by the continuous choices and decisions in relation to the realities of life and death.
+The existential approach, with theorists such as Rollo May and Viktor Frankl, views an individual's personality as being governed by continuous choices and decisions in relation to the realities of life and death.
 Rollo May theorized that all humans are aware of the fact that they must one day die, reminiscent of the Latin adage memento mori.
 However, he also theorized that humans must find meaning in life, which led to his main theory on death anxiety: that all humans face the dichotomy of finding meaning in life, but also confronting the knowledge of approaching death.
-May believed that this dichotomy could lead to negative anxiety that hindered life, or a positive anxiety that would lead to a life full of meaning and living to one's fullest potential and opportunities.
+Many believed that this dichotomy could lead to negative anxiety that hindered life, or a positive anxiety that would lead to a life full of meaning and living to one's fullest potential and opportunities.

 Other theories

 Other theories on death anxiety were introduced in the late part of the twentieth century.
 Another approach is the regret theory which was introduced by Adrian Tomer and Grafton Eliason.
 The main focus of the theory is to target the way people evaluate the quality and/or worth of their lives.
 The possibility of death usually makes people more anxious if they feel that they have not and cannot accomplish any positive task in the life that they are living.
 Research has tried to unveil the factors that might influence the amount of anxiety people experience in life.